 Cedarville University is among your best bets if you're planning on studying Finance & Financial Management.
 Students from the finance & financial management major at Cedarville University get 13.9% above the the typical college graduate with the same degree.
 Students who like a more relaxed life will appreciate the school's position in the compact town of Cedarville, Ohio.

-The top ranked program at Cedarville is general psychology.
 There is a grad program obtainable for students who are intrigued.
+Cedarville has a remarkable student-to-faculty ratio of 13:1, so students have lots of chances to network with their teachers.
 Go on a virtual tour for more information on Cedarville.

 It's hard to find a better school than Texas Tech University if you wish to study Finance & Financial Management.
 After graduating, finance students typically make an average of $49,682 at the beginning of their careers.
 This school is one of the largest schools in Texas.